Verkhivker-Research-Group/AI-CoFolding-Allostery-Benchmark-Revision/README.md

-# Benchmarking AI-Based Co-Folding and Docking Models for Predicting Structures of Orthosteric and Allosteric Ligand–Protein Complexes
+# A Systematic Interrogation of AI Models for Prediction of Orthosteric and Allosteric Binding: Unmasking Allosteric Grammar with Explainable AI
 ## Decoding the Allosteric Blind Spot Using a Landscape-Guided Interpretable AI Framework

 ## Pipeline Overview